filecoin-project/lotus/documentation/en/chain-indexer-overview-for-operators.md

    - ChainIndexer-using nodes should have full correctness and better performance when compared to [pre-ChainIndexer](#previous-indexing-system) nodes.

 #### Part 2: Create a copyable `chainindex.db`
 [Part 3 below](#part-3-update-other-nodes) is going to use the backfilled `chainindex.db` from above with other nodes so they don't have to undergo as long of a backfill process.
 That said, this backfilled `chaindex.db` shouldn't be done while the updated-and-backfilled node is running.
-Options include :
+Options include:
 1. Stop the updated-and-backfilled node before copying it.
   * `cp ${LOTUS_PATH}/chainindex/chainindex.db /copy/destination/path/chainindex.db`
 2. While the node is running, use the `sqlite3` CLI utility (which should be at least version 3.37) to clone it.